 |26 Dec||Wed||2nd Day of Christmas|

 A Bulgarian legend says that Mary actually gave birth to baby Jesus on Christmas Eve but did not announce his birth to the world until Christmas Day.
-The legend also claims that she was in labour for five days, beginning on December 20th, which is Saint Ignatius of Antioch Day and the traditional Bulgarian New Year.
+The legend also claims that she was in labour for five days, beginning on 20 December, which is Saint Ignatius of Antioch Day and the traditional Bulgarian New Year.

-There are a number of superstitions associated with Bulgarian Christmases.
-First, there must be an odd number of dishes and of people at the Christmas Eve table.
+There are a number of old superstitions associated with Christmas in Bulgaria.
+First, there should be an odd number of dishes and of people at the Christmas Eve table.
 Walnuts are consumed in great numbers, and the size and condition of the walnut you eat can predict your fortunes for the coming year.
-Also, a coin is baked into a Christmas load, and whoever gets the slice of bread containing the coin will have good luck.
+Also, a coin is baked into a Christmas loaf, and whoever gets the slice of bread containing the coin will have good luck.